2023 Best Journalism Bachelor's Degree Schools in Texas

 Top 10 Best Journalism Bachelor's Degree Schools

-Our analysis found The University of Texas at Austin to be the best school for journalism students who want to pursue a bachelor’s degree in Texas.
-Located in the large city of Austin, UT Austin is a public college with a fairly large student population.
+Our 2023 rankings named The University of Texas at Austin the best school in Texas for journalism students working on their bachelor’s degree.
+Located in the city of Austin, UT Austin is a public college with a fairly large student population.

 The average amount in student loans that journalism majors at UT Austin take out while working on their Bachelor's Degree is $20,561.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $204.